giantswarm/rfc/capi-configuration/README.md

 All other values can either be inferred from other information in the custom resource or from default values.

-Therefor the **minimal** custom resource which would have to be submitted by a client should be:
+Therefore the **minimal** custom resource which would have to be submitted by a client should be:
 ```yaml
 apiVersion: cluster.x-k8s.io/v1alpha3
 kind: MachinePool